Marahoué

 Marahoué Region is one of the 31 regions of Ivory Coast and is one of two regions in Sassandra-Marahoué District.
 The region's seat is Bouaflé.
-The region's area is 8,680 km², and its population in the 2021 census was 981,180.
+The region's area is 8,680 km2, and its population in the 2021 census was 981,180.

 Departments

-Marahoué Region is currently divided into three departments: Bouaflé, Sinfra, and Zuénoula.
+Marahoué Region is currently divided into five departments: Bonon, Bouaflé, Gohitafla, Sinfra, and Zuénoula.

 History

 Marahoué Region was created in 1997 as a first-level administrative region of the country.
 In 2000, Oumé Department was split off from Marahoué and combined with Gagnoa Department from Haut-Sassandra Region to form Fromager Region.

 As part of the 2011 administrative reorganisation of the subdivisions of Ivory Coast, Marahoué was converted into a second-level administrative region and became part of the new first-level Sassandra-Marahoué District.
-No territorial changes were made to Haut-Sassandra as a result of the reorganisation.
+No territorial changes were made to the region as a result of the reorganisation.